Beginner Keyboard Recommendations

 Full size/Standard size keys

-One other option if you can find it is weighted or semi-weighted keys, but this often adds to both the expense and the overall weight of the keyboard.
-If a stand, headphones, and sustain pedal can be included in your purchase, that is also preferable.
+Another good feature is weighted or semi-weighted keys, but this often adds to both the expense and the overall weight of the keyboard.

-All of the links below are on Amazon and feature keyboards that have most of the above recommendations.
+All of the links below are on Amazon and feature keyboards that have most if not all of the above recommendations.

 If you'd prefer to visit a store and see a piano or keyboard in person first, I recommend visiting Keyboard Concepts in Fountain Valley.
 They have an excellent selection of both digital and acoustic pianos for almost every budget.